zkcr0000/kaizheng-academic/content/authors/admin/_index.md

   graduate on May 2024.
 I am interested in computer graphics or deep learning and looking for an internship in 2023.
 interests:
-  - Computer Graphics Researcher(Rendering, Physics simulation)
+  - Artificial Intelligence
-  - Game developer
+  - Computational Linguistics
-  - Deep learning(3D reconstruction, Neural Rendering, or any other Graphics related fields)
+  - Information Retrieval
 social:
   - icon: envelope
     icon_pack: fas